godotengine/godot-docs/community/contributing/pr_review_guidelines.rst

-  This can primarily happen with new contributors, as they often don't provide a correct author signature in their commits.
+  This can primarily happen with new contributors, as they often don't provide a correct author signature in their commits (i.e. they don't use their actual email address, or the address they use isn't connected to their GitHub account).
   This can result in the PR being authored by seemingly one person, but submitted for review by another.
-  Ultimately, it's up to them if they want it to fix, but such PRs won't count towards their contributions to the project and will keep them forever "New contributor" as far as our project is concerned.
+Ultimately, it's up to them if they want to fix it, but such PRs won't count towards their contributions to the project and will keep them forever "New contributor" as far as GitHub is concerned.

 * **Check for proper commit messages.**